Permanent Eyebrow Q&A with Brow Boss and owner of Smartface, Kim

 K: Microblading is the hair stroke technique and it’s done with a hand tool/ blade dipped in pigment.
 The pigment is then scratched into the skin to look like hair.
 Microblading blurs over time and eventually looks like powder brows.

-Powder brows don’t look like hair, they look like you filled in your brows with makeup.
+Ombre brows don’t look like hair, they look like you filled in your brows with makeup.
 This technique is done with a tattoo gun and doesn’t penetrate the skin as deeply.

 L: How do you decide between microblading and powder brows for your clients?

 K: If your skin is oily, sun-damaged, sensitive, red, or you large pores you shouldn’t do microblading.
-But, all of those skin types can do powder brows with beautiful results.
+But, all of those skin types can do ombre brows with beautiful results.
 I mostly only do powder brows anymore because it ages well and is less invasive.

-Do you ever do a combination of microblading and powder brows if people want that hair stroke look?
+L: Do you ever do a combination of microblading and powder brows if people want that hair stroke look?

 K: Yes I do something similar with nano strokes.
 I don’t use a blade, I use a needle and draw on hair strokes.
 It’s less invasive so you can have that fluffy hair look then I’ll powder in the rest of the brow with the tattoo gun.

-Does one last longer than the other?
+L: Does one last longer than the other?

 K: It depends on the skin type.
 There’s no way to guarantee how long it will last from person to person, it depends on what skincare products they use on the skin, their age, skin type, skin texture, and if they are oily or dry.
 Typically powder lasts longer but that isn’t always the case.

-How long does permanent makeup last?
+L: How long does permanent makeup last?
 Do you need touch-ups?

 K: 70% of my clients don’t need any touch-ups at all.
 Generally, powder brows last for a year to a year and a half before the color starts to fade and they need to come back for a color boost.

-What is a touch-up?
+L: What is a touch-up?

 K: A touch up is done between 6-12 weeks after the initial appointment.
 This is done if the color is fading unevenly in a specific spot.
 Not everyone needs a touch-up but many brow artists include it in their price.
 I don’t include them in my pricing because not everyone needs it and I’d rather my clients not pay for something they won’t use.